Frequently Asked Questions

 * How quality are your books?

 Even though we are Print-On-Demand, our book materials such as the paper and binding that go into them are very high-quality.
 Books are durable, well-made and done properly.
-Our manufacturer does not skimp on time putting books together.
+Our printer does not skimp on time putting books together.
 The process, especially for hardcovers, is not instant, as the laminate is applied and glues take a certain amount of time to dry.
 All of this ensures books of excellent quality.
+If for some reason a book is defective, please take pictures and let us know what the problem is.
+Our printer guarantees their work, and if it isn't satisfactory, they will replace it.

 * How consistent is the color of your printed books?

 Some color differences may occur between print batches.
 Some batches could be darker than others depending on our printer’s ink supply.
-Although the color of printed books may vary slightly from copy to copy, it is usually barely noticeable unless you hold two books together from different batches.
+Although the color of printed books may vary slightly from copy to copy, it is usually barely noticeable unless you hold two books together from different batches or printing locations.
 The quality of binding and print clarity will still be the same.

 * Can you print a book in all-Hebrew text?

-Although we specialize in English, we can print books in Hebrew as well.
-For books in all-Hebrew, they must be thoroughly proof-read before submission, and we take no responsibility for printing and formatting errors for books in Hebrew.
+Although we specialize in English, we can print books in Hebrew (or other languages as well).
+For books in all-Hebrew, they must be thoroughly proof-read before submission, and we take no responsibility for printing and formatting errors for books in Hebrew or other languages.